Dummy link to fix Firefox-Bug: First child with tabindex is ignored

 Jena's educational landscape is also characterized by its diverse cultural offerings, be it the countless cultural associations with a colourful socio-cultural and alternative scene as well as the JenaKultur institutions from the city library to the municipal museums, the music and art school to the Jena Philharmonic Orchestra.

-You can find an overview of STEM educational offers for children and young people, including the student research center, on the witelo network website.
+You can find an overview of STEM educational offers for children and young people, including the Student Research Center, on the witelo network website.
 Numerous associations and institutions in Jena also offer special environmental education programs.

 Educational guidance in Jena is organized on a decentralized basis.
 All facilities have the task of referring citizens to the appropriate office.